You don’t need to be a professional artist to come up with a compelling narrative and turn that concept into a reality.

 If you have a clear image of how a scene should look, ask yourself how you want it to sound to create the right impression.

-We can help you connect with American English voice actors if you need a narrator to set the scene and get viewers interested.
+We can help you connect with narration voice actors if you need a narrator to set the scene and get viewers interested.

 You should also think about the music you want to accompany each part of your storyboard.